 After his bath, Wade had serious zoomies!
 He ran around and around, playing with toys and me and rolling in the grass.
 He exuded happiness.
 When another dog, an energetic pit mix named Jackson, came into the yard next door, Wade played with him through the fence and they both clearly wanted to get through the fence and play together.

-After my second day with Wade and spending about six hours with him, I felt confident enough to take him home.
+After my second day with Wade, spending about six hours with him, and doing everything that I’d need to do with my own dog, I felt confident enough to take him home.

 Day 3: Thursday 2/29/19